-How we handle your homeowners or condominium association in Broad Run
+How we manage your homeowners or condominium association in Broad Run

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
 Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over your old passes before new passes can be issued.
+In some communities, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference